ViTo114/Ascii-videocam/README.md

 # Ascii-videocam

 This is a project aimed at create a ASCII webcam.
 This webcam will show the video captured by webcam as ASCII art

+## DEPENDECY
+To run the Python script, you must first install the *OpenCV* library.